zopefoundation/zope.contentprovider/README.txt

 Failure to lookup a Content Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the name is not found, an error is raied.
+If the name is not found, an error is raised.
 To demonstrate this behavior
 let's create another template:

   >>> errorFileName = os.path.join(temp_dir, 'error.pt')